This is True

 Virginia Tech is outfitting its football players with high-tech helmets with special sensors to gather data on the head blows the athletes suffer in normal games and practice sessions.
 The data are sent to a central computer in real time via a wireless link.
 "We'll get a better handle on how head injuries should be managed from a clinical perspective," says the school's chief athletics physician, Gunnar Brolinson.
 The system is called the Simbex Head Impact Telemetry System, or "HIT System" for short.
 (USA Today) ...Let's just say that wasn't their first attempt at a clever acronym.

-In addition, each issue has some combination of: comments by Randy, reader letters, updates, our famous Honorary Unsubscribe feature, the Bonzer Web Site of the Week, two ads that make your free subscription possible (usually from small companies you may not have heard of), and other mostly useful information.
-And every issue has an "unsubscribe" link so you can get off the distribution list anytime you choose.
+In addition, each issue has some combination of: comments by Randy, reader letters, updates, our famous Honorary Unsubscribe feature, the “True Tidbit of the Week” (an interesting trivia bit), an ad that makes your free subscription possible (usually from small companies you may not have heard of), and other mostly useful information.
+And every issue has an “unsubscribe” link so you can get off the distribution list anytime you choose.

-Or you can subscribe to our Premium version and get all stories, earlier each week, plus other benefits -- all without outside advertising.
+Or you can subscribe to our Premium version and get all stories, sent earlier each week, plus other benefits — all without outside advertising.
 Full details are here.

 Why should I subscribe?